geeknoid/Undertaker/README.md

 * We could detect when a virtual method can be made abstract since all derived types reimplement the method without ever calling the base implementation.

+* The tool should understand the difference between production and test assemblies.
+This would enable it to report code that is kept alive strictly by virtue of a test.